jlliao/ocaml-binarytree/README.md

 - Part 4: right-balanced tree
 - Part 5: combined use of functions

-Please refer to the question, first, see if you can solve question before checking my answers.
+Please refer to the question first, see if you can solve question before checking my answers.

 PDF: https://github.com/jlliao/ocaml-binarytree/blob/master/OCaml_binary-tree.pdf